zaufi/pytest-matcher/doc/getting-started.rst

-Now, when the expected output file exists, you can rerun ``pytest`` to see that the test output is matching expectations:
+Now, when the expected output file exists, you can rerun :command:`pytest` to see that the test output is matching expectations:

 .. code-block:: console